 Reply messages (later called replies) respond to previous queries or commands (later called requests).

-Successful query replies should be named according to queries.
-It's OK to have generic command acceptance and request rejection replies unless you need them explicitly linked to their requests.
+Successful query replies should be named according to the queries.
+Generic command acceptance and request rejection replies are OK unless you need them explicitly linked to the requests.

 {